Download Trench Foot Worksheets

 - avoid keeping feet and legs in water or mud for extensive periods of time

 - keep feet in warm, dry, and clean conditions

 - apply ‘foot powder and grease’ (The Medical Front, no date)

 - use rubber boots that extend above the thighs

 Other Instances of Trench Foot

-- The condition was also reported in the Crimean War (1854-1856): during this time, one could get trench foot not only because of the same environmental reason stated in the previous paragraphs, but also because of ‘the lack of opportunities for changing clothes, tight boots, fatigue, and defective nutrition’ (The Medical Front, no date).
+- The condition was also reported in the Crimean War (1854-1856): during this time, one could get Trench Foot not only due to the same environmental reasons stated in the previous paragraphs, but also because of ‘the lack of opportunities for changing the clothes, tight boots, fatigue, and defective nutrition’.